Haiku-art/javascript_project1/README.md

 # javascript project 1 : to do list

 A javaScript to do list
-  - Change theme based on your mood
+  - Change themes based on your mood
   - Save tasks on the list, mark them done and clear the list when all are completed.